mspraggs/pyQCD/README.md

 * scipy version 0.12 or greater;
 * OpenMP (version 3), required for parallel updates, but not essential;
 * py.test for Python testing;
-* Python Sphinx to build the docs.
+* Python Sphinx along with the Napoleon extension to build the docs.

 pyQCD is capable of using CUDA capable GPUs to accelerate the inversion of Dirac matrices to generate propagators.
 If you have a CUDA enabled GPU, and you want to use its capabilities, then you'll also need the